aguerrero232/cyber-sec-mock-company-assesment/framework_and_checklist/README.md

   * Backups will let you restore your data in case a computer breaks, an employee makes a mistake, or a malicious program infects your system.
   * Data that you should backup includes, but is not limited to, spreadsheets, databases, financial records, human resources files, customer accounts account information and system logs.

+* Mobile Devices

+      Personal handheld devices are the most prevalent form of communication, and if an attacker was to compromise an employee’s mobile device, the attacker would have an array of sensors and tools that could be used to spy and further advance their attempts of intrusion.

+  * Implementing policies that limits mobile device usage can further enhance the security of a small business the rationale behind such policies.
+  * The possibility of employees not having the lates security patches updated to their mobile devices, such lack of patches can cause an attacker to exploit the employee’s mobile device and use it to compromise any system an employee connects their device to.

 ___

 # **NARO Audit Checklist**